Updated and expanded 1/16/2020

 Brizy Pro is a new WordPress page builder from the team behind ThemeFuse themes.
 It is planned that Brizy Pro will have the ability to create templates for CPT single and archive displays.
 The Brizy Pro “dynamic data” functionality includes support for ACF, Meta Box, Pods, and Toolset.

 Pros: Brizy Pro is easy to use and there is an active Facebook community.
+Members of the Brizy team are active on social media and support is responsive (if the issue is one they can help with).

 Not recommended for use on production sites at this time.